 \begin{remark} It should be noted that this theorem only provides the existence and uniqueness of solutions for small enough time intervals, i.e., $T$ must be smaller than a certain constant $T_0$ that depends on the problem itself.
 The proof is based on constructing a contraction mapping and applying Picard's iteration.
-Interesting readers may refer to the monograph for technical details\cite{ma_yong_1999}.
+Engaging readers may refer to the monograph \cite{ma_yong_1999} for technical details.

-Besides this contraction mapping approach, two methods exist for studying the existence and uniqueness of FBSDEs, the``four-step scheme'' approach and the ``monotone assumptions'' approach.
-The former verifies the existence and uniqueness by expressing the solution with a corresponding PDE's solution\cite{ma_protter_1994}.
+Besides this contraction mapping approach, two methods exist for studying the existence and uniqueness of FBSDEs, the ``four-step scheme'' approach and the ``monotone assumptions'' approach.
+The former verifies the existence and uniqueness by expressing the solution with a corresponding PDE's solution \cite{ma_protter_1994}.
 This method may deal with arbitrary time duration but is not applicable to FBSDEs with random coefficients.
-The latter, however, tackles the existence and uniqueness using a completely different approach by assuming a monotone condition\cite{peng_wu_1999,pardoux_tang_1999}.

-This paper is not intended to provide new results in this area.
+The latter, however, tackles the existence and uniqueness using a completely different approach by assuming a monotone condition \cite{peng_wu_1999,pardoux_tang_1999}.
+Our paper does not intend to provide new results in this direction.
 Instead, the rigorous foundation of our work may build upon these methods.
-Indeed, all conditions required to obtain our results can be easily verified under assumptions made by any of the three methods which ensures the existence and uniqueness of the solution. \end{remark}
+Indeed, all the conditions required to obtain our results can be easily verified under assumptions made by any of the three methods which ensures the existence and uniqueness of the solution. \end{remark}

-The aim of the subsequent parts of this paper is to study the problem of finding the solution $(X,Y,Z)$ to the FBSDE~\eqref{eq:fully-coupled-nonlinear-FBSDE} with a given time interval $[0,T]$, initial condition $x_0$, terminal condition $g$, drift coefficient $b$, diffusion coefficient $\sigma$, and generator $f$ of the backward equation.
+The subsequent parts of this paper aim to study the problem of finding the solution $(X,Y,Z)$ to FBSDE~\eqref{eq:fully-coupled-nonlinear-FBSDE} with a given time interval $[0,T]$, initial condition $x_0$, terminal condition $g$, drift coefficient $b$, diffusion coefficient $\sigma$, and generator $f$.
 In particular, the focus is on designing numerical algorithms that can sample the stochastic process $(X,Y,Z)$.
 More specifically, the goal is to devise specific computational processes that can be used to obtain sample paths of the solution.